Introduction

 SD card

-If the Axis device supports Secure Digital (SD) cards and video is recorded to this storage device, it is recommended to apply encryption.
+If the Axis device supports and uses Secure Digital (SD) cards to store video recordings, we recommend that you apply encryption.
 This will prevent unauthorized individuals from being able to play the stored video from a removed SD card.

-To learn more about SD card encryption in Axis devices, see SD card support.
+To learn more about SD card encryption in Axis devices, see SD card support in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |